Nat1anWasTaken/Lava/README.en-us.md

 ### Spotify Support

-To use `Spotify` and `Autoplay` support, you need to provide those three environment variable explained aboved at step one.
+To use `Spotify` and `Autoplay` support, you need to fill in those ecorresponding environment variable explained aboved at step one.

 ### Requirements